How To Get Into Airport Lounges On Your Next Trip

 My second recommendation is the American Express Platinum Card.
 It does come with the highest annual Fee, but I more than recoup my cost with the generous credits offered.

-In addition, you can only have two guests at the Centurian Lounge, and they are charged $50 for adults and $30 for kids under 18.
+In addition, you can only have guests at the American Express Centurion Lounge, and they are not free.
+You are charged $50 for adults and $30 for kids under 18.
 So, for us, it makes sense for Matt to either have his own card or be an authorized user on mine for $195 per year.
-When we access the Centurian lounges as a family of four, we would pay $60 ($30 per kid).
+When we access the Centurion lounges as a family of four, we pay $60 ($30 per kid) per visit.

-Abby actually has her own American Express Platinum authorized user card so we only spent $30 each time we enter Centurian Clubs as a family.
-Why would I spend another $195 on that?
+Since we travel so much, Abby actually has her own American Express Platinum authorized user card, so we only spend $30 for Jake each time we enter Centurion Clubs as a family.
+Why would I spend another $195 on that card for my teenager?

-Well, the American Express Platinum Card also includes access to the Delta Sky Clubs when traveling on a Delta ticket.
+Well, the American Express Platinum Card also includes access to the Delta Sky Clubs when traveling on a Delta ticket for up to 10 visits (24-hour window) per year.
 This is a huge perk for me.
 You can bring in up to two guests (also on Delta tickets) for $50 each.

-Annual Fee: $695 But, it comes with a lot of credits that are worth more than that.
-Yes, it’s essentially a big coupon book, but I spend all of my credits, and this is actually my favorite overall card, personally.
-Credits include a $200 Amex Hotel Credit, a $200 airline incidental credit, $200 annual Uber cash, a $240 annual digital entertainment credit (we use ours for free Disney+), a free Walmart+ membership valued at $100, $100 annual Saks 5th Avenue credit, and more.
-As you can see, it makes up for the annual fee and then some.
+But it comes with a lot of credits that are worth more than that.
+Yes, it’s essentially a big coupon book, but I’ve spent all my credits, and this is actually my favorite card overall.
+Credits include a $300 Amex Hotel Credit twice per year, $75 Lululemon 4x per year, a $200 airline incidental credit, $200 annual Uber cash, a $240 annual digital entertainment credit, a free Walmart+ membership valued at $100, , and more.
+As you can see, it covers the annual fee and then some.

 The American Express Platinum Card earns 5 points per dollar spent on airfare, making it my card of choice for all of my airfare purchases.
-However, I don’t use it for most of my spending as other cards earn better.
+However, I don’t use it for most of my spending, as other cards earn me better rewards.
 But I love it for the benefits.

-Click here to learn more about signing up for the American Express Platinum and getting a very generous signup bonus!
+Click here to learn more about signing up for the American Express Platinum!

 ATL Amex Lounge

 The other most popular way to access airport lounges is with a Chase Sapphire Reserve card.
-I actually don’t have this card, as it overlaps too much with my others.
-I do have a Chase Sapphire Preferred Card, but it doesn’t include lounge access.
+I do hold this card as well as the two above.
+So, obviously I see value in it!

-People like this card because it includes a travel credit to help offset the annual Fee and earns 3 points per dollar spent on travel.
-It again comes with the Priority Pass and authorized users here are $75 per year.
+I like this card because it includes a $300 travel credit to help offset the $795 annual fee.
+It again comes with Priority Pass Select, which allows two guests to enter Priority Pass lounges with you.

 Additionally, if you travel out of an airport with a Chase Sapphire Lounge, it’s a real treat.
-The first two guests are free, and you only have to pay $27 for additional, which is less than some of the above scenarios.
+The first two guests are free!

-Click here to learn more about signing up for the Chase Sapphire Reserve and activating the signup bonus!
+Click here to learn more about signing up for the Chase Sapphire Reserve!

 Travel Tip: My ATL Airport Lounge Strategy